WHO WE ARE

 Associate Artistic Director

 Britt Berke is a New York-based director with roots in dramaturgy and devising.
-Most recently, Britt directed Promenade in concert at The Public Theater’s The Rest I Make Up Marathon and Bertolt Brecht’s A Respectable Wedding in the Barnard College Senior Thesis Festival.
-Britt has also directed for the the Glicker-Milstein Summer Theater Festival and the Columbia Musical Theatre Society, and has assistant directed with Pitr Strait (Torn Out Theater), Kara Feely (Object Collection), Emily Hartford (Badass Lady Productions), Shannon Sindelar and Alice Reagan.
-She worked as the Editorial Assistant at The Drama Review and has interned with WP Theater, Theatre Communications Group, Theatre for a New Audience and New Georges.
+Recently, Britt directed Promenade in concert in The Public Theater’s The Rest I Make Up Marathon and Bertolt Brecht’s A Respectable Wedding in the Barnard College Senior Thesis Festival.
+Britt was the SDCF Directing Observer on Lileana Blain-Cruz's Fabualtion, or the Re-Education of Undine (by Lynn Nottage, at Signature Theatre).
+Britt has also directed for the Glicker-Milstein Summer Theater Festival and the Columbia Musical Theatre Society, and has assistant directed with Pitr Strait (Torn Out Theater), Kara Feely (Object Collection), Jean Wagner (Mabou Mines), Shannon Sindelar and Alice Reagan.
+She worked as the Editorial Assistant at The Drama Review and has interned with WP Theater, Theatre Communications Group and New Georges.
 Britt is a proud alumna of Barnard College.

 Associate Managing Director